-Each of Laurie's eight novels is a distinct and compelling work of contemporary women's fiction.
+Each of Laurie's nine novels is a distinct and compelling work of contemporary women's fiction.
 Laurie does not write "recipe" series or romance novels.
 Rather, each of her books features well-developed and sophisticated plots and leading characters that you will relate to.

 The Wine Club published on Amazon June 6, 2020!